 If You Stopped and Then Started

-If you needed to stop going to the doctor at some time in the past, but then started again, you may not need to explain this, unless Social Security asks you.
-If they ask you, be 100% honest.
-They may not ask, particularly if the problem doesn’t even exist anymore.
+If you needed to stop going to the doctor at some time in the past, but then started again, this may not come up as an issue, particularly if the problem doesn’t even exist anymore.

 If Social Security wants or needs to see more than this, or has questions about your past treatment record, they will let you know.

 Good cause doesn’t always work.
 If you are already approved, good cause may work, especially if you start to see a doctor now.

 If you are still applying, it’s going to be trickier.
 Social Security may accept your good cause, but they still can’t approve you unless they have some kind of medical records to base your approval on.

 Please do what you can to get copies of old medical records to them, or to start seeing a doctor now, if at all possible.

 If you can go back to a doctor you have seen in the past, that doctor may already have files from you and you can continue a pre-existing treating relationship.
 This may be helpful.